 While this trope most often refers to the roc bird itself, other mythical giant birds of prey of a similar nature from other nationalities may also fall under this trope, with examples including the Native American Thunderbird, the Jewish Ziz, the Hindu Garuda, or the Chinese Peng.

-See also Rent-a-Zilla, Giant Flyer, Feathered Fiend and Kidnapping Bird of Prey.
-Not to be confused with the rook, a Real Life crow-like bird from Eurasia (although the chess piece known as the rook may have been inspired by the roc).
+See also Rent-a-Zilla, Giant Flyer, Feathered Fiend, Dire Beast, and Kidnapping Bird of Prey.
+Not to be confused with the rook, a Real Life crow-like bird from Eurasia (although the chess piece known as the rook may have been inspired by the roc, and in German castling is called "Rochade").

 - Magic: The Gathering: Rocs have appeared throughout the history of the game as large and powerful Bird creatures.
 In later sets especially they tend to be depicted as enormous golden eagles.